-London’s Northern Line to be partly closed in the New Year

-Mind the gap: London’s Northern Line to be partly closed in the New Year
+Mind the gap: part of London’s Northern Line to close from 15 January

 Angel, King’s Cross, St Pancras and London Bridge will be disconnected from the City for four months early in 2022